swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

        └ plugin.swift
 ```

 In this case, `plugin.swift` is the Swift script that implements the package plugin target.
-The plugin is treated as a Swift executable, so it can consist of either a single Swift source file with any name, or multiple Swift source files of which one is named `main.swift`.
+The plugin is treated as a Swift executable, so it can consist of either a single Swift source file having any name, or multiple Swift source files of which one is named `main.swift`.

 The package manifest would have a `plugin` target in addition to the existing target that provides the `swiftgen` command line tool itself: